mitchadam/mitchadam.github.io/content/blog/santa-cruz.md

 I had the highest expectations for the run.
 A few solid brick runs off the bike had given me confidence in my run fitness.

 Immediately starting the run, I knew it would be a battle — I felt terrible.
 Honestly more terrible than I've ever felt on a run.
 It was like having the flu where your whole body aches.
-My stomach felt off and I had no push.
+My stomach felt off and my legs just had absolutely no push.

 I went through a few miles of pity party, mentally writing off the race.
 Knowing I couldn't push like I wanted really sapped my motivation.
 What was the point?
 But I knew I needed to finish this thing one way or another, so I kept going and focused on trying not to walk (though I had a few walks).